convexengineering/gpkit/docs/source/debugging.rst

 .. literalinclude:: examples/debug_output.txt

-Note that certain modeling errors (such as omitting or forgetting a constraint) may be difficult to determine from this output.
+Note that certain modeling errors (such as omitting or forgetting a constraint) may be difficult to diagnose from this output.

 Potential errors and warnings